agalue/opennms-drift-kubernetes/serverless/README.md

 https://github.com/agalue/OpenNMS-Kafka-Converter

-The repository explains how to generate a Docker image for it, and a YAML file to deploy the converter to Kubernetes, on the same keyspace where OpenNMS is running.
+The repository explains how to generate a Docker image for the application, and has a YAML file to deploy the converter to Kubernetes, on the same keyspace where OpenNMS is running.

 ```shell
 kubectl apply -f https://raw.githubusercontent.com/agalue/OpenNMS-Kafka-Converter/master/deployment/k8s-converter.yaml